AI Governance Best Practices For Business Leaders: Creating Transparency in AI Systems

 • Develop a robust incident response plan in case of data breaches or security incidents.

-• Ensure that your team knows how to respond swiftly and effectively to mitigate any potential damage.
+• Ensure your team knows how to respond swiftly and effectively to mitigate potential damage.

 • Continuous Monitoring and Improvement: